supriyaaK/Student-Database-Management/README.md

 • Configured UI Policies and Client Scripts for form control and field automation.

 • Created form views for student data entry and progress tracking.

----

-📜 License

-• This project was developed for educational purposes to demonstrate ServiceNow application development and workflow automation.